Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 Lead ads are mobile-first ads that let users submit their info directly on the platform.
 While you can choose to have one, no landing page is actually needed.
 They are built to reduce friction and capture leads fast.

-You can use it to promote services in-feed, targeting industries or roles most likely to convert.ads is a mobile-first ad format that allows you to collect lead information right on the platform without users ever having to go to an external landing page.
+Use it to promote services in-feed, targeting industries or roles most likely to convert.e it to promote services in-feed, targeting industries or roles most likely to convert.ads is a mobile-first ad format that allows you to collect lead information right on the platform without users ever having to go to an external landing page.

 LinkedIn Lead Gen Forms